-Ever heard of pickle in Breads??
+Ever heard of pickle in Bread??
 Excited to share my today’s recipe post about Peperoncini Focaccia Bread using Mezzetta Peperoncini.

-It’s official monsoon season in Arizona (falls within Summer time!) but rarely we get rain here.
-Average total yearly rainfall goes in the range of 4 to 5 inches here which is very low compare to other area which gets similar rain in just one day.
+It’s official monsoon season in Arizona (falls within Summertime!) but rarely we get rain here.
+Average total yearly rainfall goes in the range of 4 to 5 inches here which is very low compared to another area which gets similar rain in just one day.
 I love rainy days and miss it a lot being in Arizona.

-Though there are fewer occurrences of rainy days, I always look forward of the same and never miss a chance to celebrate it with flavorful food.
-Step outside after dry spell and you will hit by sweet, refreshing and powerfully evocative smell of fresh rain.
-I consider that as world’s best scent ever made by our own mother nature.
-Baking bread in rainy days makes perfect combination of nature’s wonder smell and aroma coming straight from Oven.
+Though there are fewer occurrences of rainy days, I always look forward to the same and never miss a chance to celebrate it with flavorful food.
+Step outside after dry spell and you will hit my sweet, refreshing and powerfully evocative smell of fresh rain.
+I consider that as the world’s best scent ever made by our own mother nature.
+Baking bread in rainy days makes the perfect combination of nature’s wonderful smell and aroma coming straight from Oven.

 Wondering What is Peperoncini???